DenisKorkmaz/Journal_App/README.md

 The Journal App is built using the following technologies:

-- React: A JavaScript library for building user interfaces.
+- **React**: A JavaScript library for building user interfaces.
+React allows for the creation of reusable components and provides efficient UI updates.
-- React Router: A library for managing routing in React applications.
+- **useState**: A React hook function used to manage state variables in functional components.
-- Local Storage: Used to store journal entries locally in the browser.
+- **useLocalStorageState**: A custom hook function that persists state in the browser's local storage.
-- CSS: Styling the app using CSS for layout and design.
+- **CSS**: Cascading Style Sheets are used to define the styling of the app.